When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 1 hour

-We start our journey with a scenic drive from Kathmandu or Pokhara to Nayapul.
+We start with a scenic drive from Kathmandu or Pokhara to Nayapul.
 The trip takes about 6-7 hours from Kathmandu and 1-2 hours from Pokhara.
-After arriving at Nayapul, we start our trekking journey to Ghandruk.
+After arriving at Nayapul, we will start our trekking journey to Ghandruk.

 Day 02: Ghandruk - Chhomrong - Sinuwa